z5labs/battlebots/docs/content/research_and_development/adrs/0005-1v1-battle-orchestration.md

 5. Edge case validation for simultaneous actions, disconnects, and timeout priorities
 6. User testing to confirm pathfinding and AI strategy opportunities with complete information
 7. Timeout scenario analysis to confirm aggressive play is rewarded over passive stalemate
-8. 2D spatial system implementation validation with ADR-0006 cartesian coordinates
-9. Bounded arena boundary enforcement testing to ensure bots cannot escape or clip through boundaries
+8. Bounded arena boundary enforcement testing to ensure bots cannot escape or clip through boundaries
-10. 2D pathfinding and collision detection testing to confirm adequate performance
+9. 2D pathfinding and collision detection testing to confirm adequate performance
-11. Visualization testing to confirm 2D display provides clear battle state representation
+10. Visualization testing to confirm 2D display provides clear battle state representation
-12. Future evaluation of fog of war as optional game mode once core mechanics are validated
+11. Future evaluation of fog of war as optional game mode once core mechanics are validated
-13. Future consideration of 3D spatial system if aerial combat becomes strategically important
+12. Future consideration of 3D spatial system if aerial combat becomes strategically important
-14. Future consideration of shrinking boundaries as optional game mode for aggressive pacing
+13. Future consideration of shrinking boundaries as optional game mode for aggressive pacing

 ## Pros and Cons of the Options